 Quantitative skills and reasoning ability have become an important component of many courses, majors, and careers (and life) beyond college.

-Peer tutors are available to assist students with homework, quantitative projects, and test preparation.
-Tutors typically work with students from a specific course at drop-in study group sessions, or—when recommended by the Professor—on a one-on-one basis.
+Peer tutoring is available to assist students with homework, quantitative projects, and test preparation.
+Tutors typically work with students from a specific course at scheduled study sessions, or—when recommended by the professor—on a one-on-one basis.
 All CTLR peer tutors have been approved by a faculty member in the appropriate discipline and have received critically important training from CTLR in successful tutoring practice.
-Classes for which tutoring is available range across the curriculum, including courses in biology, chemistry, computer science, economics, mathematics, physics, political science, psychology.
-The peer tutoring drop-in schedule is usually finalized during the first few weeks of the semester.
+Classes for which tutoring is available range across the curriculum, including courses in biology, chemistry, computer science, economics, mathematics, physics, political science, and psychology.
+Request a tutor.